RahulTandon1/run/README.md

 download the file and run ```sgrt.py```

 ## backstory
-A friend of mine called Shubhang (not on github) needed help with his CS Project.
+A friend of mine named Shubhang (not on github) needed help with his CS Project.
 The aim was to make a python clone of dino run.

-We used the graphics.py module by John Zelle (https://mcsp.wartburg.edu/zelle/python/graphics.py)
+We used the graphics.py module by John Zelle (https://mcsp.wartburg.edu/zelle/python/graphics.py | docs at https://mcsp.wartburg.edu/zelle/python/graphics/graphics.pdf)

 We made a circle the dino and the bullet the trees.
 Press 'space' to jump.
 Simple.